[[WMG: Most of the final act of the movie happens in Red's head.]]

 Andy was much too drunk the night he followed his wife and her lover to their rendezvous point, and the booze, coupled with his own guilt, blacked out the murder in his mind, to the point where he truly believes himself to be innocent.
 Tommy really did make up the story of the "real killer" and told the warden he would "tell the truth" on the stand, under the belief that helping to get Andy out of prison would win him points with the guys inside.
 Considering how important Andy was to the warden's money laundering, the warden didn't want to take any chances, and had Tommy shot.

-[[WMG: Andy would of never went to jail if Johnnie Cochran was his lawyer.]]
+[[WMG: Andy would have never went to jail if Johnnie Cochran was his lawyer.]]

-It was all circumstantial evidence at best, and Johnny would ''never'' of allowed his client on the stand.
+It was all circumstantial evidence at best, and Johnny would have ''never'' allowed his client on the stand.